 As mentioned, not all recovered guns submitted to the ATF were successfully traced.
-16 The proportion of successful traces varied across jurisdictions, New Orleans showing greater success (74.0 percent) than either Chicago (60.9 percent) or Prince George's County (63.2 percent) (tables 4 and A6).
-Traces were unsuccessful for several reasons, the most common of which bieng quite similar across jurisdictions: age of the gun; a missing, invalid, or obliterated serial number; the dealer or manufacturer being out of business or deceased; and an FFL not having the necessary paperwork available.
+The proportion of successful traces varied across jurisdictions, New Orleans showing greater success (74.0 percent) than either Chicago (60.9 percent) or Prince George's County (63.2 percent) (tables 4 and A6).
+Traces were unsuccessful for several reasons, the most common of which bieng quite similar across jurisdictions: age of the gun; a missing, invalid, or obliterated serial number; the dealer or ceased; and an FFL not having the necessary paperwork available.
 We cannot adjust our results for these differences, but they should be kept in mind while interpreting any analyses of trace data.
-Too often these data are interpreted as if they were more complete measures of original sources of crime guns.
+Too often these data are interpreted as if they were more complete measures of original sources of crime guns.17